 The key is to remain calm and accept your mistake and when it is inevitable that they take you to jail then subtly offer the bribe, it is like a negotiation, start with a low amount and they will go up to agree on an amount.

-How NOT use to Deal with Corrupt Mexican Police
+How Not to Deal with Corrupt Mexican Police

 Don’t be a tough guy